hrvatch/axi_led/README.md

 ## AXI-Lite LED controller

 This module is used to control LEDs on the various FPGA dev boards.
 Intent is to connect it to the system bus via AXI-Lite interface.
-It can be used to control between 0 and AXI_DATA_BW-1 where AXI_DATA_BW is the bit-width of the AXI data bus.
+It can be used to control between 0 and AXI_DATA_BW-1 LEDs where AXI_DATA_BW is the bit-width of the AXI data bus.

 LED register is located at offset 0x0.
 Writing '1' to a bit of the register will turn on the LED, writing '0' will turn off the led.

+## Integration
+- Connect clock to the 'clk' port
+- Connect synchronous, negative logic reset to the rst_n port,
+- Connect AXI ports,
+- The output 'o_led' should be connected to the LED ports.
+Output is registered.